litesolutions/sonar-sslr-grappa/README.md

 what your language checks will subscribe to and perform checks upon the `Token` associated with this node (or its parent(s), sibling(s), child(ren) etc).

-There are two builtin mechanism by which you can produce an AST.
+There are two builtin mechanism with which you can produce an AST.

 ### Using a `LexerlessGrammarBuilder`

-In this method, an SSLR grammar takes upon itself to guide both the token/AST node production _and_ parsing.
+In this method, an SSLR grammar takes upon itself to guide both the token/AST node production _and_ parsing of the input text.
 Using this method, terminals (that is, grammar rules which do not depend on any other rules) are sequences of text in the input.

-While very flexible, writing such a grammar is very involved; more often than not, for languages even moderately complex, this means implementing quite a few helper classes to properly guide the AST node and token production.
+While very flexible, writing such a grammar is very involved; more often than not, for languages even moderately complex, this means implementing quite a few helper classes to properly guide the parsing process.

-Two examples of Sonar plugins written using this technique are Java and JavaScript language plugins.
+Two examples of Sonar plugins written using this technique are the Java and JavaScript language plugins.

 ### Using a `LexerfulGrammarBuilder`

-Using this method,  your grammar rules are purely declarative in that their terminals are `TokenType`s, not input text.
+Using this method,  your grammar rules are purely declarative in that their terminals are `AstNode` instances (more often than not instances of `TokenType`), not input text.
 And matching the input text to produce tokens is delegated to another mechanism, and this other mechanism is channels.

 While this mechanism looks easier to work with, channels have their own challenges as well.
 Here is how channel dispatching works: